korvahannu/arch-nvidia-drivers-installation-guide/README.md

 #### Default Prerequisites
 This is a quick tutorial on how you can install proprietary nvidia drivers for Arch Linux.
 Please note if you are using anything other than the regular linux kernel, such as linux-lts, you need to make changes accordingly.
 All the commands marked with ***like this*** are meant to be run on the terminal. **Do not reboot before you have finished all the steps below!**

-## Step 1: Installing required packages and yay
+## Step 1: Installing required packages and enable multilib
 1. Update the system: ***sudo pacman -Syu***
 2. Install required packages: ***sudo pacman -S base-devel linux-headers git***
 3. Install yay, please replace the [YOUR USERNAME HERE] with your linux username without the '[' and ']':